 As Voice over IP (VoIP) replaces office telephone lines with SIP Trunks, there is still one function that requires the old analog phone lines: FAX.
-Many business use faxes due to its ubiquity, ease-of-use, and legal status.
+Many businesses use faxes due to its ubiquity, ease-of-use, and legal status.
 However, supporting analog fax lines and debugging fax issues on VoIP phone systems is a major headache for System Integrators (companies that install and support office PBX and handsets) and Internet Telephone Service Providers (ITSPs).

 The problem is the standard "FAX" transmission.

-Supporting traditional G3 fax was difficult for some Softswitch vendors, but not Sippy.
-Sippy Softswitch is a back-to-back user agent solution, meaning that the packets that come into Sippy, go out of Sippy - untouched and as such, standard G3 FAX is supported over Sippy Softswitch.
+Supporting traditional G3 fax was difficult for some Softswitch vendors, but not for Sippy.
+Sippy Softswitch is a back-to-back user agent solution, meaning that the packets that come into Sippy, go out of Sippy - untouched and as such, standard G3 FAX is supported over the Sippy Softswitch.

 T.38 Fax over IP (FoIP)

 In a typical VoIP installation, analog phone lines for fax are provided by an Analog Telephone Adapter (ATA).
 The ATA connects to the IP network; it detects when a fax call is starting and converts the analog tones of a normal fax call into the T.38 network packets that can move along the IP network.
 The ATA may also be built into a multifunction printer (MFP).

 Some Fax devices (such as MFPs) and T38 compatible fax machines, transmit directly as T.38 and can receive and convert inbound calls to an image, and then print as normal.
 An image of a sample FoIP solutions is shown at the end of this article.